Content Overview of the Cambridge Health Alliance Child and Adolescent Psychiatry Training Program: Second Year

 (back to top)

-Fellows have approximately one day a week in the second year to pursue clinical activities according to their particular interests, and to complete a scholarly project.
+Fellows have one day a week in the second year to pursue clinical activities according to their particular interests, and to complete a scholarly project.
 Fellows are expected to either create an elective proposal, or choose from a variety of electives currently offered by our faculty.
 Either of these options will require the fellow to choose a mentor or supervisor to work with during the elective.
 In addition, fellows complete a scholarly project by the end of the second year.
 The elective may or may not pertain to the same material as the scholarly project.
-In the past, fellows have chosen a wide range of projects, including a making video about toddler and preschool development, conducting a pilot research project on pharmacological treatment of weight gain in adolescents on neuroleptics, and developing a school-based curriculum on cyber-bullying.
+In the past, fellows have chosen a wide range of projects, including making a video about toddler and preschool development, conducting a pilot research project on pharmacological treatment of weight gain in adolescents on neuroleptics, and developing a school-based curriculum on cyber-bullying.

 (back to top)